gmflau/google-dev-day-workshop/lab7/README.md

 Explore the microservices inside Google Cloud Console:
 ![ASM SM Topology](./img/ASM_SM_Topology.png)

+**At this point, you can delete your Google Cloud project to avoid unnecessary charges to your billing account.**

 [<< Previous Lab (6) <<](../lab6/README.md)     |      [>> Next Lab (8) >>](../lab8/README.md)